 What is desexing?

-The decision to desex is an important decision for every pet owner.
+The decision to desex is an important decision for every dog owner.
 The term ‘desexing’ can be misleading as your pet will not lose their gender!
-Desexing is a sterilisation surgical procedure that involves the removal of reproductive organs.
+Desexing is a surgical procedure that involves the removal of reproductive organs.
 In a female, desexing is referred to as ‘speying’ and involves the complete or partial removal of the uterus, uterine horns and ovaries.
 In the male, testicles are removed in a process called ‘castration’.
-After the surgery your pet will no longer be able breed, and therefore this procedure is the most widely available, effective and permanent method for pregnancy prevention.
+After the surgery your pet will no longer be able to breed.

 Why is desexing done?